gregstanley/ChessSharp/README.md

 ## Getting Started

-Clone the project to your local machine and launch in Visual Studio (or your IDE of choice).
+Clone the project to your local machine and launch in your IDE.

 ## Running the tests

 These are xUnit based tests so you may need to install xUnit to run them.

-## Contributing

-TODO: Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors